dogweather/forkful/content/en/c/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string in C involves converting the first character of each word in a given string to uppercase if it is a lowercase letter.
-Programmers often perform this operation to standardize user input for searches, sort operations, or display purposes, ensuring consistency and readability across text data.

 ## How to:
 Capitalizing a string in C requires a basic understanding of character manipulation and string traversal.
 Since C does not have a built-in function for this, you will typically check each character, adjusting its case as necessary.
 Below is a simple implementation:

 ```c